MatthiasKauer/croncoat/README.md

 croncoat extends [cronwrap](https://github.com/Doist/cronwrap), a cron job wrapper that wraps jobs and enables better error reporting and command timeouts.
 Major differences between the two are:

-* croncoat relies on python email and smtplib libraries (configuration easier if system mailer not setup yet); cronwrap uses the system mailer ```mail``` (configuration more invovled, but maybe already done)
+* croncoat relies on python email and smtplib libraries (configuration easier if system mailer not setup yet); cronwrap uses the system mailer ```mail``` (configuration more invovled, but maybe already done).
+(Note: I started here because I wanted to alter the email from address and the syntax for command-line mail differed between different Linux flavors that I tested.)
 * croncoat kills commands if they take longer than the allotted timeout; cronwrap waits (potentially forever) and alerts only a posteriori.
 ** croncoat thus calls commands without full shell.
 Some commands may therefore not work although I'm currently only aware of non-relevant examples like ```croncoat -c 'exit(1)'```
 * Subject line have been improved to be more helpful in croncoat and there are some other minor formatting improvements.